Ozzythegrouch/curriculum/react/101/notes.md

 - It looks like <13>HTML but it is not <14>HTML
 - Each element in JSX must have either a corresponding closing tag or <15>self-closing tag
 - JSX can have only one <16>parent element; all others must be nested inside of it
-- Components are exposed and consumed for use through <17>import and <18>export statements; this makes it quite easy to pass them around as needed
+- Components are exposed and consumed for use through <17>`import` and <18>`export `statements; this makes it quite easy to pass them around as needed
 - Elements within JSX have <19>props, short for properties, but they look like HTML attributes
-- Some of them are actually identical to HTML attributes, such as <20>id, but others are different, such as <21>className instead of class.
+- Some of them are actually identical to HTML attributes, such as <20>`id`, but others are different, such as <21>`className` instead of class.
 - Unlike the functions you have learned about up until now, a component is not called but is <22>rendered instead
 - Rendering happens when the component is included within the <23> of another component
 - The components form a tree whose root is contained within React's <24>render method of the <25>